AlexJanow/DeepDiveExtension/extension/TESTING_GUIDE.md

 1. Open the test article: `file:///path/to/extension/test-analysis.html`
    - Or navigate to any news article online (e.g., BBC, NYTimes, Medium)
 2. Click the DeepDive Assistant extension icon in the toolbar
-3. Click the "🧠 Deep Dive Analysis" button
+3. Watch the automatic summary stream in, then click the "🧠 Deep Dive Analysis" button
-4. Wait for the analysis to complete (5-20 seconds)
+4. Wait for the analysis to complete

 **Expected Results**:
 - ✅ Loading spinner appears immediately